Dilitand1/SwaggerSpringBoot/readme.md

-Example SpringBootController with swagger-ui and Feign client.
+Example SpringBootController with swagger-ui, Feign client and interceptors